-There is nothing more peaceful than living in a simple home that has been de-cluttered Konmari style so that you are surrounded only by a few things that you truly love.
-Realising that less is more certainly makes you a much more mindful shopper, enjoying the art of browsing and mentally absorbing the designers creativity without the impulse to purchase.
-Here are a few ways that I stay on track to ensure that my wardrobe contains only a few quality pieces that I adore:
+There is nothing more peaceful than living in a simple home that has been de-cluttered Konmari style in order to be surrounded by only a few things that we truly love.
+Realising that less is more certainly makes for a much more mindful shopper.. enjoying the art of browsing and mentally absorbing the designers creativity without the impulse to purchase.
+Over the years I have learnt a few things about a capsule wardrobe:

 + Know your style.
 Pull out the top 10 items in your wardrobe that you wear the most, lay them on the bed, and you will soon see your true style.
 Take note of the shades, the cuts and the materials, and try to stick to that when you’re shopping, so that you invest in everyday staples and not one-off high fashion items.
 For me it’s shades of grey, navy, light blue and white, comfy and made from natural fibres – mostly cotton and wool.

 + The fashion pyramid.
-My stylist friend taught me about the fashion pyramid, where you work out what clothes you wear the most and invest in those, rather than that designer dress that you wore to the races once.
-For example if you exercise daily then invest in quality workout gear, if you live in jeans then feel free to splurge on a great pair, and when the spring racing season rolls around, or you get a lovely wedding invite in the post, tee up a wardrobe session at your girlfriend’s house and try on a few of each others dresses in exchange for a free dry clean at the end of the wear.
+My stylist friend taught me about the fashion pyramid, where you work out what clothes you wear the most and invest in those, rather than a designer dress that you wear to the races once.
+For example if you exercise daily then invest in quality workout gear, if you live in jeans then feel free to splurge on a great pair, and when the spring racing season rolls around, or you get a lovely wedding invite in the post, tee up a wardrobe session at your girlfriend’s house and try on a few of each other’s dresses in exchange for a free dry clean at the end of the wear.